The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 .js-skill {
   background: yellow;
 }

+/* All elements with the class "webdev-skill" will be lightgreen */ .webdev-skill {
+  background: lightgreen;
+}
 ```

 Remember, multiple elements can share the same class.

-**TODO: Add list items to your programming skills list for HTML and CSS.
-Then, add a class to each list item called `"web-dev-skill"` and a new CSS selector and declaration making the background `lightgreen`.**
+**TODO: Add list items to your programming skills list for CSS.
+Then, add `class="web-dev-skill"`**

 ### ID Selector